openshift-labs/learn-katacoda/servicemesh/1-introduction/3installation.md

 OpenShift uses the concept of Routes to expose HTTP services outside the cluster.

-Let's create routes to external services like `Grafana`, `Prometheus`, Tracing, etc using the following command:
+Let's create routes to external services like `Grafana`, `Prometheus`, `Tracing`, etc using the following command:

 `oc expose svc istio-ingressgateway -n istio-system; \
 oc expose svc servicegraph -n istio-system; \